 It is any chemical that affect living processes.

-It modifies an already existing function, and does not create a new function.!!
+It modifies an already existing function, and does not create a new function.

-Pharmacology (science of drugs):

-It is the knowledge of history, source, physical and chemical properties, absorption, distribution, interpretable of decision from the safe of action from and chemical properties, absorption, distribution, interpretable of decision from the safe of action from excretion, biotransformation, actions and therapeutic uses of drugs. (or toxic effects on microbes and cancer cells).
+- Pharmacology (science of drugs): - It is the knowledge of history, source, physical and chemical properties, absorption, distribution, excretion, biotransformation, actions and therapeutic uses of drugs. (or toxic effects on microbes and cancer cells).